sarahhcodes/word-quiz/README.md

 # word-quiz
-A quiz for learning vocabulary
+A quiz generator for learning vocabulary
 # word-quiz